wachixx/keleya-pregnancy-app/README.md

 Comments on the task
 It was fun building the onboarding process.
-I have however done the test as there is not time.
-I feel the 10 days period is not enough to deliver everything thats required in the best way possible.
+I have not managed to complete do the Detox tests for the app because of time.

 Also, the photo provided for the "name" screen is not right..or atleast that is what I feel.